wd5gnr/1802UNO/readme.md

 Known Problems
 ===
-* There is no telling how many instruction miscodings I've made.
-Of course, that's not technically a "known" problem.
+* There were two issues in v22 that are now fixed (see above)
+* The BIOS is lightly tested and may not have all the same private semantics as compatible BIOS

 Future Plans